-- A card wizard application for assisting with the process of creating new cards. - A web page for end-users to enter card numbers. - A security framework for tracking card use and implement fraud prevention.
+- A card wizard application for assisting with the process of creating new cards. - A web page for end-users to enter card numbers. - A security framework for tracking card redemption and implementing fraud prevention.

 11.3.
 Creating New Cards

 11.3.1.
 Overview and Definitions